 - Stress support – Both chronic and acute stress have been shown to suppress our immune system and shorten our telomeres.
 Acute stress lasting a few weeks or a month can even change the length of telomeres.
 Stress management tools such as meditation, grounding, and earthing are all beneficial to our stress hormones.
 In addition to these tools, the use of the amino acid L-Theanine, or the adaptogens Rhodiola and Holy Basil, can be helpful in modulating stress hormones such as cortisol.
-A high-quality omega-3 fatty acid, like fish oil, is also excellent to include to manage stress and support brain health.
+A high-quality omega-3 fatty acid, like our High-Potency Fish Oil, is also excellent to include to manage stress and support brain health.
 Watch our show on “Healing Adrenal Fatigue,” if you are under chronic stress.

 - Sleep quality and quantity are essential to our health.
 Aiming for 7 to 9 hours is key to optimizing and lengthening telomeres.
 Creating a healthy and peaceful environment can influence the quality of sleep as well as our sleep-wake cycle.
 We love eye masks, diffusers with lavender oil, and blackout curtains.
 Check out our blog on “5 Natural Sleep Tips” to ensure you sleep better tonight.